Formation of Turkish Abstract Nouns

 1C.
 Turkish Collective Nouns with -lik -lık -luk -lük

-The following example shows that noun suffixes can be chained to produce further extended meanings.
+Suffixes can be "chained" to produce further extended meanings:

 The Golden Dolphin Fishıng Association is one of the most important Fıshıng Clubs of the Mediterranean.

 Turkish Nouns of Usage with -lik -lık -luk -lük